DayanFA/Sistemas-de-Informacao-UFAC/Algoritmos e Linguagem de Programação/Extras/README.md

 # Question

-There were no questions; the content was well-explained, and I believe I grasped it effectively.
+There were no questions, the content was well-explained, and I believe I grasped it effectively.